uvyuva/Hostel-complaint-management/README.md

-# Hostel-Management-System
+# Hostel-Complaint-Management-System
-A system built for hostel room allocation for our College(NIT Calicut) as a part of DBMS Course.
+A system built for Alva's hostel

-### For more details regarding the system please refer to SDD, SRS, UserManual of the system in Documentation folder.